 - How do I switch my cat to a CKD diet?

 - How CKD foods work: managing symptoms through diet changes

 Top 3 foods for cats with kidney disease

 The following is a list of recommendations.
-With these products we can’t reverse kidney damage, but they are designed to reduce stress on the kidneys and minimize any potential future damage, thus increase life expectancy.
+With these products, we can’t reverse kidney damage, but they are designed to reduce stress on the kidneys and minimize any potential future damage, thus increasing life expectancy.
 These are veterinary specialist diets.
 Remember to always seek advice from your veterinarian before starting your cat on any specialist diet!

 1. Royal Canin Renal

-Royal Canin is a well-known brand that specialises in offering specific veterinary diets.
-Their foods are custom tailored to the special needs of cats with certain problems.
+Royal Canin is a well-known brand that specializes in offering specific veterinary diets.
+Their foods are custom-tailored to the special needs of cats with certain problems.

-Royal Canin make two stages of renal food- Early Renal and Renal.
+Royal Canin makes two stages of renal food- Early Renal and Renal.
 Each stage is uniquely balanced for the needs of cats in this stage of renal failure.
-They also make a multipack with several flavors of food- perfect for cats with nausea.
+They also make a multipack with several flavors of food-perfect for cats with nausea.

 This kibble is very rich in antioxidants, which help protect the body against free radicals.
 These have also been proven useful in preventing and treating various diseases.
 This diet is chosen by many vets as the recommended product for CKD cats.

 Royal Canin Renal Liquid is a similar product: a complete diet for cats, bringing all their vitamins, minerals, and nutritional needs- but as a liquid.
 Useful for extreme cases, syringe feeding, or for cats with very low appetite.